Getting started with Claude Code and CircleCI

 Getting a CircleCI project ready

-For this tutorial to be useful, we need a project with some CI/CD history: builds that have run, maybe some that have failed, tests that have executed.
+For this tutorial to be useful, you need a project with some CI/CD history: builds that have run, maybe some that have failed, tests that have executed.
 You can either fork a demo repository or use something you’re already working on.

-Fork the demo repository
+Clone the demo repository

-- Go to CircleCI and click Projects
+- Go to CircleCI and open Projects

-- Let CircleCI run the initial pipeline
+.circleci/config.yml) - Let CircleCI run the initial pipeline

 Connecting Claude Code to CircleCI

-The magic happens through CircleCI’s MCP server, which exposes CircleCI’s functionality in a way Claude Code can understand and use.
+CircleCI provides an MCP server, which exposes CircleCI’s functionality in a way Claude Code can understand and use.
 Setup is straightforward and takes just a couple of minutes.

 Create your CircleCI API token